 When I first started freelance writing, I was making $9.75 an hour as a bank teller.
 My only cash outlay for the first year was the cost of a domain name and hosting for my website, and I managed to set everything up in one day.

-No business loans or venture capital money required
+No business loans or venture capital money required with low cost business ideas

 It’s tough to get approved for a business loan when you’re just starting out, and even if you do, you can expect to pay double-digit interest rates whether or not your business survives.